-Hey, Anthro, will you stop making gorgeous stuff I can’t afford?
+Hey, Anthro, will you stop making gorgeous stuff that I can’t afford?
 Because until then I’ll continue to DIY the whole catalog.
 This time, I fell for a casual rope necklace that goes great with the amazing number of blue items in my closet (seriously, I gotta stop buying blue shirts).
 The tiny spikes with the nautical rope add a touch of edge – there’s something raw and stylish about the contrast.
 And, as you can probably imagine already, it’s so easy to make.

 - Two 18-inch long pieces of rope